concrete demolition and breaking with Royex

-Concrete breaking is a proven application for the Royex rock breaking system particularly as concrete often is associated with buildings and other sensitive structures.
+Concrete breaking, cutting and demolition is a proven application for the Royex rock breaking system particularly as concrete often is associated with buildings and other sensitive structures.
 In demolitions in urban areas where noise, vibrations, dust or efficiency must be considered, mechanical concrete breakers has proven to be less effective than using micro blasting techniques such as Royex.

 With controlled blasting more efficient results can be achieved since the concrete is broken from the inside and not from the outside.
 This means using tensile forces instead of compressive force.
 By using tensile forces applied from within a borehole in the concrete wall, slab or other object the force needed to break the concrete can be lowered by approximately 10-15% compared to compressive force applied by mechanical breakers.